HumanCompatibleAI/better-adversarial-defenses/README.md

    `(adv-tf2) $ python -m ap_rllib.train --tune test`

    * The script will automatically log results to [Sacred](https://sacred.readthedocs.io/) and [Tune](https://docs.ray.io/en/latest/tune/index.html)
+   * By-default, the script asks which configuration to run, but it can be set manually with the `--tune` argument.
    * Log files will appear in `~/ray_results/run_type/run_name`.
 Use [TensorBoard](https://www.tensorflow.org/tensorboard) in this folder.,
       - `run_type` is determined by the configuration (`config['_call']['name']` attribute).
 See [`config.py`](ap_rllib/config.py).
       - `run_name` is determined by [tune](https://docs.ray.io/en/latest/tune/index.html) -- see output of the train script.